hvoss-techfak/AutoForge/README.md

 ## Known Bugs

 - There is a slight color discrepancy between our output and hueforge.
-If anyone has an idea what the problem is, please don't hesitate to submit a pull request :)
+If anyone has an idea what the problem is, please don't hesitate to submit a pull request :) \
+Although I would love to be it fully color compatible with hueforge, I don't think this will happen without a lot of work or the hueforge source code.
+- The optimizer can sometimes get stuck in a local minimum.
+If this happens, try running the optimization again with different settings.
+- Hueforge can't open STL files under linux.
+This is a known bug in hueforge.
+- The first version used a learnable height map which was nice but resulted in a lot of problems.
+Right now we compute the height map from the luminance values and slightly adjust the result.
+If somebody has an idea to make this better, please don't hesitate to submit a pull request :)

 ## License